itziarAlbi/CourseProjectAnalisys/CodeBook.md

 Activity					:Activity names.
 It takes one of these following values: Standing, Sitting, Laying, Walking, Walking Upstairs, Walking Downstairs.

-Following lines calculate the mean of each variable according to Subject, Type and Activity.
+Following lines calculate the mean of each variable according to Subject and Activity.

 For instance, first record of output text file is
 1 Training Laying 0.22159824394 -0.0405139534294 ...